 A needs assessment conducted in during 2009 revealed area demands for more baccalaureate prepared nurses.
 In an attempt to meet this local need as well as confront the changes in science, technology, and nature and settings of nursing practice, Shawnee State University admitted its first class of BSN students in the fall 2012.

-We would like to welcome you to Shawnee State University’s Department of Nursing.
-The department chairperson and faculty are dedicated to maintaining the integrity and quality of our nursing programs.
+We would like to welcome you to Shawnee State University’s School of Nursing.
+The chairperson and faculty are dedicated to maintaining the integrity and quality of our nursing programs.
 You have an opportunity to become part of the proud history and tradition of our University, our nursing programs, and the nursing profession.

-Shawnee State University’s Department of Nursing believes the client is influenced by cultural, biological, psychological, social, spiritual, and environmental dynamics that create the human experience.
+Shawnee State University’s School of Nursing believes the client is influenced by cultural, biological, psychological, social, spiritual, and environmental dynamics that create the human experience.
 The client is an individual, family, group, community, or population and an integrated whole that is unique, adapts and grows, deserves respect, and has the right to make both independent and collaborative choices regarding healthcare.

 The environment is the cultural, spiritual, social, economic, political, and physical surroundings affecting the client’s safety and quality of the client’s health.
 In turn, the client affects the environment and can alter the environment to enhance or diminish his/her ability to achieve a desired level of well-being.